Computer Science (CSC)

 CSC 3011 Living in a Digital World (3 Credits)

-Considers the ethical and societal impacts of computing technology on daily life.
-Sample topics include invasion of privacy, digital media, computer crime, intellectual property, software theft, computer security, technology in the workplace, social networking and the global information society.
-Class format is a combination of lecture and discussion.
+Explores the technological, ethical, legal, and societal impacts of computing technology on daily life.
+Topics include Catalysts for Change, Net Neutrality, Social networking sites terms of use and privacy policies, and The good, the bad, and the ugly of Artificial Intelligence.
+Other topics may include computer crime, patents, trademarks, intellectual property, computer security, technology in the workplace, today’s surveillance culture, and the global information society.
+The class format is a combination of lectures, discussions, individual and group projects, papers, and presentations.
+Typically offered: Winter.

 Provides students the space to solve real technical interview questions.
 Students will meet and create teams to discuss and work out coding problems under the supervision and support of an instructor.
 Typically offered: Spring.